-What began as a solo studio project by
+What began as a solo project by

 Adrian James – known from his